2023 Projects

 Shark Spy Taranaki

-Shark Spy is collecting sightings and information on sharks, rays and skates (including egg cases) along Taranaki coastline to help quantify the species diversity, abundance, and more.
+Shark Spy collected sightings and information on sharks, rays and skates (including egg cases) along the Taranaki coastline to help quantify the species diversity, abundance, and more.

 Read more